rubennp91/mcloady/readme.md

 ## Usage
 Download the python file (you will need to have python 3 installed on your machine) or the compiled exe file.
 Fill in the config.ini file.
 If you have carpet installed on your server you do not need to spawn a player.
 If you don't have carpet in your server, you need to spawn a player and leave it logged on in the world.

-Make sure RCON is enabled in your server.properties file by setting these parameters:
+Make sure the port 25575 is open for your server, you may need to ask for it to your server provider.
+Make sure as well that that RCON is enabled in your server.properties file by setting these parameters:

 ```
 rcon.port=25575